The importance of taking time out to check your code and html markup

 VS Code extensions I find extremely helpful in checking for errors

 Code Spell Checkerextension by Street Side Software

 HTMLHint is a static code analysis tool for

 HTML.
-The way it works is that errors in
+The way it works is

 HTML files are highlighted with

 squiggly lines and you can hover over the

 HTMLHint will only analyze the currently open